iq-motion-control/iq-module-communication-doc/docs/tutorials/vibration_and_jittering.rst

 rapidly oscillating actuator outputs.
 These oscillating actuator outputs from the flight controller can lead to your motors seeming to “jitter,” switching their setpoint constantly instead of smoothly spinning.
 This article is intended to help with identifying and addressing these types of vibration-induced jittering motor issues.
-For more information on the effects of vibration on flight controllers see the PX4 wiki’s pages on `Vibration Isolation <https://docs.px4.io/main/en/assembly/vibration_isolation.html#vibration-isolation>`_ and `Vibration Log Analysis <https://docs.px4.io/main/en/log/flight_review.html#vibration>`_.
+For more information on the effects of vibration on flight controllers, see the PX4 wiki’s pages on `Vibration Isolation <https://docs.px4.io/main/en/assembly/vibration_isolation.html#vibration-isolation>`_ and `Vibration Log Analysis <https://docs.px4.io/main/en/log/flight_review.html#vibration>`_.
 Ardupilot’s wiki also has useful information on how to
 `measure vibration <https://ardupilot.org/copter/docs/common-measuring-vibration.html>`_ and possible ways to `dampen it <https://ardupilot.org/copter/docs/common-vibration-damping.html>`_ if you are using an Ardupilot based flight controller.